runag/runag/CONTRIBUTING.md

 ## Style guide

 Please use [ShellCheck](https://www.shellcheck.net/).
-If it is not integrated into your editor, you could run `npm run lint`.
+If it is not integrated into your editor, you could run `./lint.sh`.

 We mostly follow [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html).